buudz/ILV_TCG_Builds/README.md

 - Unlock Cards and Card Packs as you play, craft and disenchant Cards to expand your collection
 - Combine 2 Affinities (Air, Fire, Nature, Water, Earth) to create your composite Deck (Shock, Toxic, Mud, Wildfire, Dust), including a companion Illuvial to follow you into battle.

-- Add your friends, chat with them and check out where you are in the Leaderboard.
+- Add your friends, chat with them and check out where you rank in the global Leaderboard.